Skin cancer types: Squamous cell carcinoma treatment

 What is the outlook for someone who has squamous cell carcinoma of the skin?

-While many patients can be successfully treated, it’s important to know that this skin cancer can return.
-You also have a greater risk of developing another SCC of the skin or another type of skin cancer.
+While treatment can remove the cancer, it’s important to know that this cancer can return.
+You also have a greater risk of developing another skin cancer.

-That’s why self-care becomes so important after treatment for SCC of the skin.
-You’ll find the self-care that dermatologists recommend at, Squamous cell carcinoma of the skin: Self-care.
+That’s why self-care becomes so important after treatment.
+You’ll find the self-care that dermatologists recommend at, Squamous cell carcinoma: Self-care.